Phase 01 · cold discovery · deliverable

 1. STEP 01 This week.
 Convene Naomi + Hiroshi for a cofounder council.
 Hand them this matrix + the cross-cutting themes + the founder debrief.
 Red-team.
 Do not defer to Phase 06.

 2. STEP 02 Next week.
-Rewrite the 30-second pitch around the four 10/10 pains.
+Rewrite the 30-second pitch around the four 14/14 pains (unhad conversation, stale documents, hidden half-plan, lifestyle workaround).
 Submit to Naomi for UPL review before testing.

 4. STEP 04 In parallel.
 Mock the "half-plan import" first-screen flow.
 Phase 03 needs it.